bulff/bulff/README.md

 The following is a list of frameworks and programming languages I have worked with (some of which can be found on my GitHub page :-))

+- React, TypeScript and Electron
+  - I have used these tools when working on my bachelors project together where we created an application for the department of forensic science at SDU.
 - Java
   - I have worked extensively with Java, check out my page!
 - Python